Jain (Deemed-to-be University) holds panel discussion on Indian Democracy: Looking Back, Looking Forward11 July 2016

-Jain University in collaboration with Lokniti- Center for the Study of Developing Societies (CSDS) , Delhi organized a Panel Discussion on ‘Indian Democracy - Looking Back, Looking Forward’ on 10th July 2016.
+Jain (Deemed-to-be University) in collaboration with Lokniti- Center for the Study of Developing Societies (CSDS) , Delhi organized a Panel Discussion on ‘Indian Democracy - Looking Back, Looking Forward’ on 10th July 2016.
 The audience was treated to a feast of ideas as the distinguished panelists made important and thought provoking discussions.

 The first panelist was the eminent historian and writer Dr. Ramachandra Guha.
 He drew attention to the fact that the decision of the Constitution makers to secure the right to vote for every citizen was an important foundation step in the creation of a democratic framework in Independent India.
 He highlighted the importance of the electoral process and the success of the Indian electoral machinery.
 He called India an 'election only' democracy and felt that one of the biggest challenges the system faced was the decline of public/political institutions and made specific reference to the police and judiciary.